Menopause and Perimenopause - What Happens

 to have "reached menopause."

-cancer risk (estrogen is linked to some types of cancerous cell growth).
-But
+During the next year or so, estrogen levels keep going down.
+This lowers your risk for certain types of cancers (estrogen is linked to some types of cancerous cell growth).
+But low estrogen

 estrogen levels after menopause speed bone loss, increasing your risk of